FeixLiu/final_project/src/database.md

     create a course
 #####Parameters:
     name: the name of the course<br>
-    criteria: the criteira of the course
+    criteria: the criteira of the course<br>
     semester: the semester of the course<br>
     year: the year of the course<br>